 Art in Tanzania supports and develops village women’s initiatives.
 The main activities include vocational training, covering English, IT and entrepreneurship development.
-Women’s rights fields cover pregnant women’s right to study and domestic violence, and women’s right to inheritance.
-We are also advocating public health issues for the women groups.
+Women’s rights fields cover pregnant women’s right to study and domestic violence and women’s right to inheritance.
+We are also advocating public health issues for women groups.
 Tanzania has many young mothers in the villages with little or no education and financial support.
 Areas that are often heavily populated complicate the strive for livelihood and provision for these mothers and their children.
 Most women lack the opportunity to reach education to fund and develop small businesses.

 Help build entrepreneurial skills for local businesswomen such as basic accounting, organisation, and marketing, give advice and support their growth.
 Organise workshops and visit small businesses in the area, as well as more tribal communities further afield that are beginning to develop small enterprises.
 Meet the inspiring women behind them.